Schoolars892/Securlybypss/README.md

 ## How to use

-1. Open the file you want
+1. Open the file you want  (Perferibly V1.1)
 2. Copy the entire code
 3. In Safari: Add a new bookmark → paste into the URL field (starts with `javascript:`)
 4. Save and tap it on any page to run